Nisarahmed-Hidayeti/Daily-Journal/README.md

 ### 2026/30/8

-was a break day i was exhausted
+  - today was a break day i was exhausted

 ---

 ### 2026/31/8 - Important changes about my projects

-Tried to make an home server it is confusing i will take a better look tomorrow
+  - Tried to make an home server it is confusing i will take a better look tomorrow

 ---

 ### 2026/01/9

-Today i made my personal Website by myself it took a Little long cz i am no longer using ai in my projects
+  - Today i made my personal Website by myself it took a Little long cz i am no longer using ai in my projects

-and ive published some of my old website projects
+  - and ive published some of my old website projects

 ---